 Based on this information, marijuana/cannabis certainly qualifies as a depressant.

-Alternatively, we know that stimulants will increase the user’s mood, alertness, and energy levels.
+Alternatively, we know that stimulants lead to elevated moods, alertness, and energy levels.
 They can also produce negative effects like:

 - Increased blood pressure and heart rate